Josh VanMeter: Arizona Diamondbacks

 On August 31, 2020, VanMeter was traded alongside Stuart Fairchild in a deal with the Arizona Diamondbacks for Archie Bradley.
 In 12 games with the Diamondbacks, VanMeter slashed .194/.294/.333 with 1 home run and 5 RBI.

 In 2021, VanMeter batted .212/.297/.354 with 6 home runs and 36 RBIs in 112 games.
 He was designated for assignment on March 27, 2022.

 Pittsburgh Pirates

 On March 31, 2022, VanMeter was traded to the Pittsburgh Pirates in exchange for Listher Sosa.

-On May 7, 2022, in a game against the Cincinnati Reds, VanMeter was used as an emergency catcher for the final inning of the 9-2 loss.
+On May 7, in a game against the Cincinnati Reds, VanMeter was used as an emergency catcher for the final inning of the 9–2 loss.
 He was forced into action after Roberto Pérez suffered a season-ending hamstring injury and Andrew Knapp was given his first career ejection after arguing a check swing call.
 On May 22, in a blowout loss against the St. Louis Cardinals, VanMeter pitched the ninth inning for the team, allowing four hits and five runs, including a pair of home runs.

 On September 6, VanMeter was designated for assignment.
-He batted .187 with 3 home runs and 14 RBIs in 67 games.
+He cleared waivers and was sent outright to the Triple–A Indianapolis Indians on September 10.
+In 67 games for Pittsburgh, batted .187 with 3 home runs and 14 RBI.
+VanMeter elected free agency following the season on October 6.

 Milwaukee Brewers

 On January 9, 2023, VanMeter signed a minor league deal with the Milwaukee Brewers.
+In 46 games for the Triple-A Nashville Sounds, he batted .199/.400/.362 with 6 home runs and 20 RBI.
+On September 24, following multiple stints on the injured list, VanMeter was released by the Brewers organization.

+New York Yankees

+On January 17, 2024, VanMeter signed a minor league contract with the New York Yankees.
+In 59 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he hit .177/.335/.293 with three home runs, 27 RBI, and five stolen bases.
+VanMeter was released by the Yankees organization on August 12.

+VanMeter announced his retirement from professional baseball via his X page on January 20, 2025.